yuanzhi-zhu/yuanzhi-zhu.github.io/README.md

 ## Comment

-**Comment: ** currently disqus, gitment and gitalk are supported, which one is OK, and gitalk is recommended.
-The links about how to config them are pasted on Comments in file \_config.yml.
+**Comment:** currently disqus, gitment and gitalk are supported, and gitalk is recommended.
+The links about how to config them are pasted on Comments section in file \_config.yml.

-**!!: ** If you prefer disqus, due to the defect in how disqus handles username and domain-whitelist.
+**!!:** If you prefer disqus, due to the defect in how disqus handles username and domain-whitelist.
 Please remember to modify disqus.username to your own or clear this part.
 Record on this can be seen at [Issues#2][1].

 ## Acknowledgement